tnozturk/teaching-biophysics/syllabi/List_of_courses.md

 A graduate course taught by Dr. Raghuveer Parthasarathy Possible resources:
 - `Biological Physics` by Philip Nelson
 - `Physical Models of Living Systems` by Philip Nelson,
 - `Physical Biology of the Cell` by Rob Phillips, Jane Kondev, Hernan Garcia & Julie Theriotand
 - `Biophysics: Searching for Principles` by  William Bialek
+- `Resource Letter: Biological Physics` The American Journal of Physics 89 (2021). https://doi.org/10.1119/5.0060279
+- Blog posts by Raghuveer Parthasarathy: https://eighteenthelephant.com/2015/12/14/recap-of-a-graduate-biophysics-course-part-i/ and https://eighteenthelephant.com/2015/12/28/recap-of-a-graduate-biophysics-course-part-ii/

 ## 003. Biological Physics
 A graduate course taught by Dr. Diego Krapf